 Moreover, celery is also high in fibre.
 Two large stalks of celery contain 2 grams of fibre.
 How is this good for weight loss?
-Well fiber slows down digestion.
+Well, fiber slows down digestion.
 It absorbs the water within the body during digestion and turns into a gel-like mass keeping your gut clean and slowing digestion.
 When it slows digestion, you will feel fuller for longer.
-Therefore, you are less likely to eat more than required, and keeps you within your daily calories AND supports a healthy digestive tract.
-Recommended amount of fibre is 30g per day.
+Therefore, you are less likely to eat more than required and keeps you within your daily calories, AND supports a healthy digestive tract.
+The recommended amount of fibre is 30g per day.
 If you are trying to build muscle, it is recommended to consume approximately 10-15g of fiber per 1000 daily calories (Baker and Norton, 2019).

 Nutrition facts of celery

 Regarding nutritional value, celery is also very low in carbohydrates.
-I you are on a ketogenic diet or simply avoid carbohydrates, then this is definitely a snack to go for!
+If you are on a ketogenic diet or simply avoid carbohydrates, then this is definitely a snack to go for!
 1 cup of chopped celery contains only 3.5g of carbs.
-Measuring celery against the glycaemic index, it is very low which demonstrates to support a healthy and stable blood sugar levels.
-The Glycaemic index measures the spike in blood sugar after consumption of a carbohydrate.
+Measuring celery against the glycaemic index, it is very low which demonstrates to support healthy and stable blood sugar levels.
+The Glycaemic index measures the spike in blood sugar after consumption of carbohydrates.
 You can find out more information in our article ‘All about the carbs’.

 Vitamins in celery

 Celery is rich in certain vitamins and minerals.
 With regard to vitamins, it contains vitamins A, C K and B-group vitamins.